shupershuff/Diablo2RLoader/README.md

 # What's Next #
 If there's something you want to see added or improved then let me know.
 Future updates may include:<br>
-* Remove toggleable ForceAuthToken within the script and replace with a config to specify region(s) to force AuthToken connection method.
-Useful when one region is down.
 * Possibly add the ability to mute minimised windows (as long as it can be done within windows without additional software)
-* Ability to skip intro
+* Investigate Ability to skip intro
 * Fixing anything I broke in the last release.
 * Adding whatever features you fools ask for.
 * Perhaps make a GUI *if* there's enough interest.
 Probably not though as there would be a lot of brain activity involved.
 Pay my mortgage and we'll perhaps maybe talk... probably.